jonesesy1955/cloud-project-notes/README.md

 ## hosting a personal website using CloudFront

+## adding security headers to CloudFront distribution
+watched this YT to add HTTP security headers to CloudFront: https://www.youtube.com/watch?v=x_QbJaSKSgU used ssllabs to verify behavior changes were in effect. tested and passed SSL server test

 ## creating a ec2 instances using terraform
 using powershell import resources from terraform, instead of mac. new computer so I need to install apps to complete the project